 The ‘Kieffer’ pear is resistant to fire blight and a good choice everywhere in the continental United States.
 ‘Kieffer’, like most pear fruit varieties, are self-fertile, but you get better production if you have two cultivars for cross-pollination.
 The popular ‘Hood’ pear is a good choice for southern orchards.
 Don’t overlook the new Asian pears.
 These are hardy in the North, disease-resistant, and generally begin bearing fruit at an early age as a young tree.

+Apple TreesBeautiful view of an apple orchard on a sunny autumn day.
 Apples are only slightly more difficult to grow than pears.
 Perfect Plants offers eight different apple tree varieties to choose from.

 Our favorite varieties include ‘Anna’, ‘Ein Shemer’, and ‘Dorset Golden’ for the South; and ‘Fuji’ and ‘Granny Smith’ for more northern climates.
 If you are looking for a self fertile apple tree check out the Golden Delicious!